eggsyntax/reconstructorepl/README.md

 Reconstruct-o-REPL is an experiment in making that process trivially easy.

 The approach can vary on (at least) two axes.
 First, there are two strategies I've come up with for causing defining forms to be stored: working in a custom REPL or using a custom variant of def/defn.
 Second, there are two places where the extra info to be stored: in a central registry or in var metadata.
 See above for details on how to use each strategy.
-As it happens, the custom repl uses a registry, and the the special def' and defn' use var metadata, but you could swap those and everything would work fine -- the two axes are completely independent.
+As it happens, I've written it so that the custom repl uses a registry, and the the special def' and defn' use var metadata, but you could swap those and everything would work fine -- the two axes are completely independent.

 Here are the two strategies I've implemented so far: